wucenter/wucenter-packer/README.md

 ## VMware ESXi prerequisites

-VmWare ESXi is natively supported by Packer `vmware-iso` builder.
+VMware ESXi is natively supported by Packer `vmware-iso` builder.

 As seen [here](https://web.archive.org/web/20200206152031/https://blog.ukotic.net/2019/03/05/configuring-esxi-prerequisites-for-packer/) some tweaking is required on the ESXi server.